mmeest/Java-Practice/README.md

 # Git setup

-If you like for example push practice solution also to your own git repository as a parto of your portfolio.
+If you like for example push practice solution also to your own git repository as a part of your portfolio.

 1. Add second remote repository in terminal: